Body workers can use tuning forks to create vibration, this energy is said to have a healing effect by relaxing muscles and soothing irritated nerves.

 Tuning Forks are used for relaxation.
 Chiropractors and massage therapists find them beneficial before adjustments and massage to relax tissue.
 Non-professionals like how easy it is to give their horses a feel-good treatment.

-Tuning are very relaxing and a nice way to incorporate a soothing treatment without much work for the user.
+Tuning Forks are very relaxing and a nice way to incorporate a soothing treatment without much work for the user.
 It’s uncomplicated and pure in a sense that no machine is required.
 Tuning forks become an extension of your hands without the work of using your body in traditional massage.
 The treatments produce a light massage with gentle vibrations penetrating deeply to help unwind the fascia.

 When addressing lameness is the objective, the tuning forks are used to help release any tightly-bound fascia.
 Depending on the issue, tuning forks may be all that is needed to resolve the issue.
 With more involved cases, a tuning fork session can be a helpful preparation for a chiropractic treatment.
 For massage practitioners, tuning forks provide a break from the strenuous hands-on work before the traditional massage session begins.